withcatai/node-llama-cpp/README.md

 console.log("AI: " + a1);

-const q2 = "Summerize what you said";
+const q2 = "Summarize what you said";
 console.log("User: " + q2);

 const a2 = await session.prompt(q2);